Why Kids Need Us To Talk To Them About Extremism Online

 “someone’s online activities – reading, watching, socializing – help lead them to adopt politically or religiously extreme views.
 Extremist beliefs say that one group is in dire conflict with other groups who don’t share the same racial or ethnic, gender or sexual, religious or political identity.
 Extremists believe that this imagined conflict can only be resolved through separation, domination, or violence between groups.”
 It becomes “us versus them,” and them is defined as the enemy.”

 To be clear, most children can encounter extremist views and not go on to adopt these beliefs.
 The factors that converge to drive a young person towards extremist thinking or groups are always complicated and mediated by offline forces.
-According to the Southern Poverty Law Center, some factors that make children more vulnerable to online predation include loneliness and isolation, desire for love and friendships, feelings of anger or betrayal as well as confusion or uncertainty, stress and trauma, or strong relationships with people who hold extremist beliefs or whose beliefs align with.
+According to the Southern Poverty Law Center, some factors that make children more vulnerable to online predation include loneliness and isolation, desire for love and friendships, feelings of anger or betrayal as well as confusion or uncertainty, stress and trauma, or strong relationships with people who hold extremist beliefs.

 What can we do?

-While news headlines sometimes portray perpetrators of far-right extremist violence as “lone wolves,” the reality is that young people are influenced by ideas online and often share them with online audiences.
+While news headlines sometimes portray perpetrators of far-right extremist violence as “lone wolves,” the reality is that entire online communities are built on extremist beliefs.

-The good news is that communities can also help counteract these messages (just as they can reinforce them).
-A broad network of healthy relationships not only provides more “eyes and ears” to spot warning signs but these relationships act as solid roots for children and youth as they navigate misinformation and risk.
+The good news is that caring adults can counteract these messages (just as they can reinforce them).
+A broad network of healthy relationships not only provides more “eyes and ears” to spot warning signs but these relationships act as solid roots for children and youth as they navigate dangerous misinformation and risks.

 Talk early and talk often.

-When we talk with our kids about their online experiences we can start including explicit conversations about racism, anti-Semitism, and other forms of hate speech.
-Young people should know that they can encounter extremist messages on any platform and in any medium.
+When we talk with our kids about their online experiences we can start including explicit conversations about misogyny, racism, anti-Semitism, and other forms of hate speech.
+Young people should know that they can encounter extremist messages on any platform and in any medium, including YouTube and podcasts.
 According to Common Sense Media, extremist groups have targeted youth (especially young white men) through “music, video, images, coordinated meme campaigns, invitations to chat rooms, and through influencers.”
-Talk about hate speech and how it can legitimize and provide an on-ramp to extremist rhetoric.
+Explore how messages that some teens blow off as “just funny” can legitimize and provide an on-ramp to extremism.

 Listen.

 Listening to our kids about what they are seeing, hearing, and doing online provides a valuable window into their online worlds.
-Listen for extremist themes, explanations, or vocabulary in their language and don’t hesitate to address these head on when we hear them.
+Listen for extremist themes, explanations, or vocabulary in their language and address them head on.
 Viewing media and gaming together also gives us important windows into the language and culture of their online communities.

-According to the Polarization and Extremism Research and Innovation Lab at American University, we should listen more specifically for things like fear of a “white genocide” or a “great replacement,” antisemitic conspiracy theories, belief in the need for a violent uprising, misogynist language or ideas, blaming non-white and immigrant communities for problems, or glorifying societal collapse and violence.
+According to the Polarization and Extremism Research and Innovation Lab at American University, we should listen more specifically for things like fear of a “great replacement,” antisemitic conspiracy theories, the “80-20” rule, belief in the need for a violent uprising, or blaming women and non-white or immigrant communities for problems.

-Don’t avoid talking about racism, anti-semitism, and xenophobia
+Don’t avoid talking about misogyny, racism, anti-semitism, and xenophobia

 The reality is that far-right extremism direct anger and betrayal towards others based on identity.
 The killer in Buffalo, NY claimed very directly the role that white supremacy played in his attack.
-Research demonstrates that when parents talk openly, frequently, and in age-relevant ways about race and racism their children are less likely to adopt racist views later in life and/or are more buffered from the toxic impacts of racism on their lives.
+Research demonstrates that when parents talk openly, frequently, and in age-relevant ways about these issues, their children are less likely to adopt those views later in life.

 Practice media literacy.